hikeventures/hikeventures.github.io/_posts/2016-05-10-Thule-Sapling-Elite-Child-Carrier.markdown

 On the lower backside of the backpack there is also a bag with a zipper where I stored items which I could  need during the trip like diapers, jackets, baby clothes, backpack rain cover or snacks.
 Moreover, there are also 2 zippered hipbelt pockets where you can store for example snacks, keys or your phone.
 If you plan to go on a longer trip then you can also store a water hydration bag in the backpack.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28151193330/in/dateposted-public/" title="Thule Sapling Elite Child Carrier"><img src="https://c3.staticflickr.com/8/7794/28151193330_9ba1f760b7_k.jpg" width="2048" height="1362" alt="Thule Sapling Elite Child Carrier"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+Talking about the seat on the backpack.
+You can load your child either from the top or the side into the seat.
+The Sapling Elite has also removable stirrups so the child can rest it's legs and readjust.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28434173405/in/dateposted-public/" title="Thule Sapling Elite Child Carrier"><img src="https://c6.staticflickr.com/9/8855/28434173405_e3a1b1004e_k.jpg" width="2048" height="1362" alt="Thule Sapling Elite Child Carrier"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>